 I especially liked the little swallow that swept through when I hit the shutter.
 And yes, I did some processing, I threw it into NIX’s HDR to really bump up the sharpness.
 There is some graininess but it was worth it to get those water reflections right.
 There’s a bit of fringing around the buildings, so I’ll still have to work on that.

 This shot begged to be converted to black and white.

-I was quite far from the table so worked hard at getting the clean sharp edges, strong colours and clarity.
+I was quite far from the table so worked hard at getting the clean sharp edges, strong colours, and clarity.
 Good combo for a change.
-I went inside to watch for awhile and took a number of shots of the blowers at work.
+I went inside to watch for a while and took several shots of the blowers at work.
 The next one is very grainy, but sometimes you have to accept it to get a shot.
 The intensity from the furnace made for a difficult shot.

 Lots of blurry shots resulted when he started working at the bench, one captured his concentration and intensity.

 I really like this one.
 Not as sharp as it could be, but a good try.
 I sat for a while on Saturday looking at the photos, analysing them.
 I think I know where I can improve, so a return trip is definitely on the books.